 Dividing, Splitting, and Exploding Lines and Faces

-As you draw 3D models in SketchUp, the ability to divide edges and faces enables you to create and manipulate your geometry in complex ways.
-You can also explode entities, such as circles and polygons, into the individual segments.
+As you draw 3D models in SketchUp, dividing edges and faces can help you create and manipulate your geometry in complex ways.
+You can also explode entities, such as circles and polygons, into their individual segments.

-SketchUp automatically splits a line segment when a new line is drawn perpendicular to that line.
-For example, two lines are drawn perpendicular to each other on the face of the cube.
-In the figure, notice the following:
+SketchUp splits a line segment when a new line is drawn perpendicular to that line.
+For example, when two lines are drawn perpendicular to each other on the face of the cube:

 • These lines divide the edges that form the cube as well as the lines on the cube’s face.